Harrison Middleton University Resolution Process

 Arizona State Board for Private Postsecondary Education

 Phoenix, AZ 85007

 SARA Complaint Resolution Process

 Harrison Middleton University is accredited by the Distance Education Accrediting Commission.
-Students may also file a grievance or complaint with the Distance Education Accrediting Commission (DEAC) through their online Complaint Submission Form, which enables individuals to file a complaint directly from the DEAC website.
-The complaint form may be found at www.deac.org/Student-Center/Complaint-Process.aspx.
+Students may also file a grievance or complaint with the Distance Education Accrediting Commission (DEAC) through their online Complaint Submission Form.
+The complaint process and the Distance Education Accrediting Commission Complain Form may be found on the DEAC website.
 All complaints should be submitted using this form.
 For those who cannot access the Internet, written complaints will be accepted provided they include the complainant’s name and contact information and a release from the complainant(s) to DEAC.
 Where circumstances warrant, the complainant may remain anonymous to the institution, but all identifying information must be given to DEAC:

 Distance Education Accrediting Commission

 Washington, D.C.
 20036